-Frequently the introduction (or the first few paragraphs of Science and Nature articles) will present background information and raise the questions that will be addressed in the paper.
+Frequently the introduction or the first few paragraphs will present background information and raise the questions that will be addressed in the paper.

 2. Identify the main conclusions in the paper.

 The main conclusions will be summarized in the abstract, and further presented in the discussion/conclusion section.
 Determine why the conclusions are important.